ngoworldcommunity/NGOWorld/README.md

 **A beginner to Open Source, Web Development ?**
 <br/>
-This might be the debut repo for you , contribute to this repo , solve the issues, raise one and learn more about web as well as get started with Open Source and contributing to projects.
+This might be the debut repo for you , you can contribute to this repo , solve the issues, raise one and learn more about web as well as get started with Open Source and contributing to projects.
 Remember , we belive in **Quality**.

 ---

 ## Hello Contributors 👋🏻

-- **Take a look at the [Contributing Guidelines](https://github.com/IAmTamal/Milan/blob/main/rules/Contributing.md) for proper contributions**
+- **Take a look at the [Contributing Guidelines](CONTRIBUTING.md) for proper contributions**
 - **Take a look at the [Setup Guidelines](rules/Setup.md) to setup the react app locally**

 ---